xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 # Administrator tasks to manage a multivendor marketplace

 ## Step 6: Supervise the users
-The store administrator can manage the existing vendor users, including the removal of vendor users, export of vendor information and access to all the information associated with specific vendor profiles.
+The store administrator should manage the existing vendor users, including the removal of vendor users, export of vendor information and access to all the information associated with specific vendor profiles.
 See {% link "Managing vendors" ref_6OTbIwfd %} for details.

 ## Supervise the catalog, coupons and discounts
-The store administrator exercises the function of supervising the product catalog.
+The store administrator should exercise the function of supervising the product catalog.
 See {% link "Supervising the product catalog" ref_0dPCIV3f %} for more information.

 If necessary, the store administrator can help vendors with volume discounts and coupons.
 The administrator can view, edit and delete coupons and volume discounts created by the vendors; they cannot, however, create coupons and discounts to be applied to vendor products.
 (Any coupons and discounts created by the administrator are not visible to vendors and can be applied only to the products owned by the administrator).